Check out this selection of underwater photos all shot on a traditional SLR camera set up.

 Where were we?

-For the Red Sea I was using a Canon EOS 450D in a Sea & Sea RDX housing with up to 2 Inon Z240 strobes.
+The most recent Red Sea shots were taken on a Nikon D500 in a Nauticam housing.
+For some of the older shots, I was using a Canon EOS 450D in a Sea & Sea RDX housing with up to 2 Inon Z240 strobes.
 Lens wise I flicked between a Canon 10-22 for the wide angle and trusty 60mm for macro.

 Indonesia’s diving is so diverse that it keeps me coming back and when I visit, I try to take as many cameras as possible.
 All those tiny critters meant I could not have lived without the 60mm macro lens on the SLR.
 This collection was all shot on a trusty SLR rig Canon 450D in a Sea & Sea housing with Inon S200 strobes.